 Lokale Bündnisse für Familie (Local Alliances for the Family) is an initiative of the German Federal Ministry for Family Affairs that promotes the networking of various actors at the local level.
 With a wide range of offers, the initiative strives for a change in society that promotes the compatibility of family and career instead of making it more difficult.
 The offers range from support in financial matters and family benefits, help in crisis situations to vacation, childcare and employment offers for children.
 Offers and dates are continuously updated and can be viewed on the website of the Local Alliances for the Family.

-A campaign by the city of Munich is dedicated to the transparency of equal opportunity tasks.
-What do equal opportunity commissioners want to achieve?
+A campaign by the city of Munich is dedicated to the transparency of gender equal opportunity tasks.
+What do gender equal opportunity commissioners want to achieve?
 Why are their concerns important?
 What does the term gender mainstreaming actually mean?
-In order to dispel misconceptions, Munich's equal opportunity commissioners are doing educational work: this video illustrates the necessity and motivation of gender mainstreaming.
+In order to dispel misconceptions, Munich's gender equal opportunity commissioners are doing educational work: this video illustrates the necessity and motivation of gender mainstreaming.

 Gender relations in science (May 31, 2021)